praneethkumar695/assignment2-vobilishetty/README.md

     3. Visit all important/beautiful places in new york.
 3. After visiting all places return the rental car in airport and board the return flight for kansas city.

+Items to be bring for your favorite place
+* DSLR camera
+* Light Jacket
+* Comfortable Shoe
+    * pair of socks
+    * pair of shoe lace
+* Hat
+* Sunglasses